Kao (bull): Khambana Kao Phaba

 In 2001, Khambana Kao Phaba (painting) was kept in the permanent collection of the Indira Gandhi Rashtriya Manav Sangrahalaya (IGRMS) Museum, Bhopal, India.

 In July 2019, the painting was selected as the "Exhibit of the Month" in the same museum.

 Theatre

 Kao, the sacred bull

 In 2011, "Kao, the sacred bull" was produced by the Laihui Ensemble.
 This theatrical show was based on the story of the bull Kao.
-According to the story, an Oracle said that the King of Moirang will soon die and his people will lead miserable life.
+According to the story, an Oracle said that the King of Moirang will soon die and his people will lead a miserable life.
 The only solution told was to offer the powerful bull roaming in the Khuman kingdom to God Thangjing.
 Orphan Khuman Khamba was chosen to capture the bull.
 He was known for his bravery and goodness.
 To capture the bull with no harm to it was not easy.
 Khamba's motherly sister Khamnu disclosed to him the secrecy of the bull.
 The bull was once domesticated and treated as a family member during the good days of their parents.